Volcanic Carbon Dioxide

 Suess, Hans 1909-1993, U.S Chemist who developed an improved method of carbon-14 dating and used it to document that the burning of fossil fuels had a profound influence on the earth's stocks and flows of carbon.
 (Fossil fuels are so ancient that they contain no C-14.)

-Suess Effect Climate Change. a relative change in the ratio of C-14/C or C-13/C for a carbon pool reservoir; this indicates the addition of fossil fuel CO2 to the atmosphere.
+Suess Effect Climate Change. a relative change in the ratio of C-14/C or C- 13/C for a carbon pool reservoir; this indicates the addition of fossil fuel CO2 to the atmosphere.

 THE dilution of the atmospheric 14CO2 concentration by large amounts of fossil-fuel derived CO2 which do not contain any 14C is commonly called the Suess effect.
 Its magnitude can be calculated with the same geochemical models as the global carbon cycle that also predict the future rise of atmospheric CO2 to be caused by the combustion of fossil fuels.

 Keeling (1979) concurs with a bizarre emphasis on "formulating models rather than surveying and interpreting data".
-This reflects the rather general attitude amongst anthropogenic global warming proponents that the Suess Effect fingerprints the rising atmospheric carbon dioxide as the exclusive product of fossil fuel combustion.
+This reflects the rather general attitude, amongst anthropogenic global warming proponents, that the Suess Effect fingerprints the rising atmospheric carbon dioxide as the exclusive product of fossil fuel combustion.
 Does such a narrow interpretation concur with the original author's idea?
 Suess (1955), who first proposes the idea that fossil fuels may contaminate the carbon isotope reservoir with adverse effects on carbon dating methods, estimates that fossil fuel CO2 accounted for less than 1% of carbon isotope reservoir contamination.
-In other words, Suess acknowledged that other sources of contamination played a much larger role, but authors with a political agenda ignored this rather important point.
-Moreover, insistent on correcting the "misleading" arguments of Durkin (2007) in their 2007 glossy handout, Climate Change Controversies: a simple guide, the Royal Society gets its name plastered to this evident faux pas:

 In contrast to this natural process, we know that the recent steep increase in the level of carbon dioxide – some 30 per cent in the last 100 years – is not the result of natural factors.
 This is because, by chemical analysis, we can tell that the majority of this carbon dioxide has come from the burning of fossil fuels.

-Although many significant carbonates are not 13C depleted, they are eventually subducted along with organic carbon sources depleted in 13C while plants continue to enrich the atmosphere in 13C.
-The consequence is that with time, the mantle also becomes 13C depleted.
-This too is solidly confirmed by a number of studies of deep mantle rocks (Deines et al., 1987; Catigny et al., 1997; Zheng et al., 1998; Puustinen & Karhu, 1999; Ishikawa & Marayuma, 2001; Statchel & Harris, 2009).
-As a consequence of 13C depletion in the atmosphere, 12C is enriched in the atmosphere.
-Fossil fuel emissions of CO2 are not the only 13C depleted sources that enrich the atmosphere in 12C.
-Volcanic CO2 emissions, being 13C depleted also enrich the atmosphere in 12C.
-This makes the CO2 emissions of volcanic origin isotopically identical to those of fossil fuel emissions.
+Both tectonic and volcanic CO2 are magmatic and depleted in both 13C & 14C.
+In the absence of statistically significant isotope determinations for each volcanic province contributing to the atmosphere, this makes CO2 contributions of volcanic origin isotopically indistinguishable from those of fossil fuel consumption.
 It is therefore unsurprising to find that Segalstad (1998) points out that 96% of atmospheric CO2 is isotopically indistinguishable from volcanic degassing.
-So much for the Royal Society's "chemical analysis", whatever anytical method that is supposed to be!
-If you believe we know enough about volcanic gas compositions to distinguish them chemically from fossil fuel combustion, you have indeed been mislead.
+So much for the Royal Society's unexplained "chemical analysis".
+If you believe that we know enough about volcanic gas compositions to distinguish them chemically from fossil fuel combustion, you have indeed been mislead.
 As we shall see, the number of active volcanoes is unknown, never mind a tally of gas signatures belonging to every active volcano.
-We have barely scratched the surface and as such, there is no magic fingerprint that can distinguish betwen anthropogenic and volcanogenic sources of CO2.
+We have barely scratched the surface and as such, there is no magic fingerprint that can distinguish between anthropogenic and volcanogenic sources of CO2.

-The Rise and Fall of Oxygen
+4.0 The Rise and Fall of Oxygen

-Manning et al., (1999) find, as an average at La Jolla, that 1.3 mol of O2 are consumed for every mol of CO2 produced.
-They point out that if all atmospheric CO2 was produced by the combustion of fossil fuels, this result would be 1.44 mol of O2 are consumed for every mol of CO2 produced.
+Manning et al. (1999) find, as an average at La Jolla, that 1.3 mol of O2 are consumed for every mol of CO2 produced.
+They point out that if all atmospheric CO2 was produced by the combustion of fossil fuels, this result would be 1.44 mol of O2 consumed for every mol of CO2 produced.
 Cellular respiration as a simplified reaction is as follows:

 C6H12O6 (aq) + 6 O2 (g) → 6 CO2 (g) + 6 H2O